ibm-cloud-docs/pattern-network-vrf-only/compute-design.md

 # Compute design
 {: #compute-design}

+The following are compute design considerations for the hybrid cloud network for classic infrastructure disaster recovery pattern.

 ## Workload Hosts for classic and {{site.data.keyword.powerSys_notm}}
 {: #workload-hosts}

 Selecting the appropriate workload host in this architecture includes but is not limited to the following considerations:

-- PerformanceL: CPU, Memory, storage options and network speed
+- Performance: CPU, Memory, storage options and network speed
 - Virtualization and tenancy: Container, virtual or bare metal, multitenant or dedicated
 - Security, availability, and cost considerations
 - Application-specific certification or optimization requirements